Body Presencing Hologram

 The Present: From Anger to Truth

-In order to lift the veil of pain and disappointment, and see inside to a greater truth, we need a safe place.
-This safe place is an inside place where, through a greater state of consciousness, we can face what we have been running from.
-When we create an inner safe place we can connect with those we love and to those we want to love but feel it is too painful.
-We can have compassion for the pain that both we and our perpetrators experienced.
-This also allows us to develop compassion for our own internal perpetrators and victims; as we all have them.
-This compassion gives us a safety net so that we can see a greater truth and live more fully in the present.
+In order to lift the veil of pain and disappointment and see inside to a greater truth, we need a safe place.
+This safe place is an inside place where, through a more significant state of consciousness, we can face what we have been running from.
+When we create an inner safe place, we can connect with those we love and want to love but feel it is too painful.
+We can have compassion for the pain we and our perpetrators experienced.
+This also allows us to develop compassion for our internal perpetrators and victims, as we all have them.
+This compassion gives us a safety net to see a greater truth and live more fully in the present.

 Click here for exercise on compassion